XRM-OSS/D365-UI-Test/tutorials/11_FAQs.md

 # FAQs

 ## Can I download files, e.g. reports, Excel exports or Documents Core Pack documents?
 Yes, you can.
-Just issue this puppeteer call before doing the actions that open the download dialog:
+Just issue this playwright call before doing the actions that open the download dialog:

 ```javascript
 const client = await page.target().createCDPSession();